Municipal Hospital Karlsruhe

 Department of Pediatric Surgery (590806)

 Specialized in: pediatric surgery

-The priority of the department's doctors includes the surgical treatment of diseases of the abdominal organs, respiratory system, injuries and diseases of the musculoskeletal system, urological pathologies.
-The spectrum is also complemented by neurosurgical interventions, plastic surgery and operations to remove benign and malignant neoplasms in children.
-To make an accurate diagnosis, the doctors carry out such examinations as esophageal pH test, anorectal manometry, urodynamic examinations, etc. To achieve optimal treatment results, the innovative surgical techniques are widely used.
-These include minimally invasive interventions, endoscopic procedures and laser therapy.
+The priority tasks of the department's doctors include surgical treatment of abdominal diseases, respiratory system disorders, musculoskeletal injuries and diseases, and urologic pathologies.
+The range is also supplemented by neurosurgical interventions, plastic surgery and surgical removal of benign and malignant neoplasms in children.
+To achieve optimal treatment results, doctors widely use innovative surgical techniques, such as minimally invasive interventions, endoscopic procedures, and laser therapy.

 The department's range of surgical services includes:

 - Treatment of general surgical diseases in children

 - Neonatal surgery

 - Repair of small and large bowel atresia, as well as rectal atresia